oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 Full VM backup can be implemented for example by using the following oVirt capabillities:

-1. Take a vm snapshot for the vm targeted for backup - (existing oVirt REST API operation)
+1. Take a snapshot of the virtual machine to be backed up - (existing oVirt REST API operation)
-2. Backup the vm configuration at the time of the snapshot (Disks configuration can be backed up as well if needed) - (added capabillity to oVirt as part of the Backup API)
+2. Back up the virtual machine configuration at the time of the snapshot (the disk configuration can be backed up as well if needed) - (added capabillity to oVirt as part of the Backup API)
 3. Attach the disk snapshots that were created in (1) to the virtual appliance for data backup - (added capabillity to oVirt as part of the Backup API)
 4.  <data can be backed up>
 5. Detach the disk snapshots that were attached in (4) from the virtual appliance - (added capabillity to oVirt as part of the Backup API)